ost-fh/Cactus/README.md

 [Dev Branch Deployment](https://cactus-dev.sifs0003.infs.ch/)
 [Main Branch Deployment](https://cactus.projects-ost.ch/)

+### Use of Branches

+The main and dev-branches are protected.
+Create a feature branch and a pull request (into dev) to add changes.
+The main branch is only to be changed from the dev-branch.

 ## Contribution

 We appreciate your interest in contributing to our project.
 There are two mainly focused ways to contribute this project showed in this visualization.